taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [namaco](https://github.com/chakki-works/namaco) - Character Based Named Entity Recognition.
  * [entitypedia](https://github.com/chakki-works/entitypedia) - Entitypedia is an Extended Named Entity Dictionary from Wikipedia.
  * [noyaki](https://github.com/ken11/noyaki) - Converts character span label information to tokenized text-based label information.
- * [bert-japanese-ner-finetuning](https://github.com/ken11/bert-japanese-ner-finetuning) - Code to perform finetuning of the BERT model.
+ * [bert-japanese-ner-finetuning](https://github.com/ken11/bert-japanese-ner-finetuning) - This is a sample code for creating and using a model for named entity recognition task through finetuning of the BERT model.
- * [joint-information-extraction-hs](https://github.com/aih-uth/joint-information-extraction-hs) - Code that makes inferences about the specific expression and relationship extraction accuracy from case report corpus based on detailed annotation criteria
+ * [joint-information-extraction-hs](https://github.com/aih-uth/joint-information-extraction-hs) - Code for inferring the accuracy of named entity and relation extraction from a case report corpus based on detailed annotation criteria.

 |Name|downloads/week|total downloads|stars|